-Edged for first place in the group by a mere two-hundredths and sporting a nearly perfect score for edge power and stability, testers said the Promachine is an absolute powerhouse that most claimed needed not a single fit modification out of the box.
+Edged for first place by a mere two-hundredths and sporting a nearly perfect score for edge power and stability, last year testers said the Promachine was an absolute powerhouse that needed not a single fit modification out of the box.
 Lively and balanced, they said it’s also tall and firm against the leg, and they liked that just fine.
-This is a real skier’s boot, and one that appeals to the kind of shredder that might often opt for a stiffer men’s model.
+This is a real skier’s boot, they said, the kind that appeals to an all-mountain shredder who might often opt for a stiffer men’s model.
 One tester said, this boot has your back!
 This year, the teal highlights are gone--oh well.

 Testers used lots of evenly sprinkled 2's (1 tightest, 5 loosest) to rate the Promachine's fit in both the lower boot and the cuff.
 It's not race boot tight, but just right tight for the category, they said.
 Its tightest score was for the heel pocket and its roomiest was for the calf—that's a fit blueprint that will work for a lot of women.
 One tester whined about the heel pocket being too tight around the Achilles tendon, but our custom tests showed the 3D Cork Fit Primaloft liner did a good job of opening the fit where needed without losing a firm grip elsewhere, so we told her to quit whining.